Bank of Latvia: Monetary policy strategy and exchange rate policy

 Like most central banks of the world, the main goal of the Bank of Latvia is to provide inflation at a certain level.

 After joining the European Union (EU), until its membership in the Economic and Monetary Union (EMU), the Bank of Latvia was able to pursue its monetary policy, provided that it is in line with the common EU interests, does not harm the development of other EU Member States, and contributes to economic stability.

 Membership in the EU also envisages joining EMU and the euro.
 After joining the EU, Latvia had to demonstrate its ability to meet the EMU accession criteria.
 One of these criteria was the two-year membership of the Exchange Rate Mechanism II (ERM II).
 Latvia joined it on 2 May 2005.
 ERM II means that at least two years before the euro changeover, the lats had been pegged to the euro and the exchange rate of the lats against the euro may fluctuate by no more than +/− 15% against the lats' pegging rate in euro.

 In order to achieve its main goal, as well as successfully entering the EMU, the Bank of Latvia implemented a fixed exchange rate strategy (EUR 1 = Ls 0.702804).
 Fluctuations around the fixed coupling rate are possible within +/− 1%.
 The Bank of Latvia had been implementing the lats attraction policy since February 1994, when the lats was pegged to the SDR basket of currencies.
 The lats was pegged to the euro on 1 January 2005.

 Also, at the beginning of 2006 and 2007, the Bank of Latvia operated a refinancing rate instrument, a rate for travel.
 In a situation where banks do not intend to actively use the instruments offered by the Bank of Latvia, the increase of the refinancing rate has a more signaling function.

+Research

+The Bank of Latvia also serves as a research center, producing economic and financial analysis and providing data on economic trends and developments in Latvia and the wider region.